scotthlee/injury-autocoding/README.md

 If your narratives don't already have an 'id' column with unique record identifiers, our script will generate one during the preprocessing steps.
 Also, if you'd like to use our pre-fine-tuned BERT checkpoints to get our ensemble's predictions, replace the ```train_runs``` folder in the original data directory template with the one [here](https://www.dropbox.com/s/3syexlfa3a6uyfm/train_runs.zip?dl=1).

 ### Technical requirements
 For software, our Python (3.x) code uses NumPy, scikit-learn, and pandas, so you'll need the latest versions of those installed.
 You'll also need whatever's required by BERT, like TensorFlow.
+See the [requirements file](requirements.txt) for more information.

 For hardware, we highly recommend having at least one cuDNN-enabled GPU on your macine.
 Running inference with our pre-fine-tuned checkpoints should be OK on a CPU unless you have a ton of data, but fine-tuning the base checkpoint on new data might take a super long time without a GPU (we did use an ensemble of 4 separate BERT models, after all).